Impact-Site-Verification: 20d348a4-134d-4fc5-af22-53bbab90616d

 Back to Blog

-MPPT vs PWM Charge Controllers: Which Should You Choose?
+MPPT vs PWM Charge Controllers: Which One Should You Choose?

 MPPT vs PWMPWM charge controllerMPPT efficiencysolar charge controller typePWM vs MPPT solar

 Charge controllers turn solar panel output into safe charging for your battery.
 The two main types are PWM (Pulse Width Modulation) and MPPT (Maximum Power Point Tracking).
-Here’s how they differ and when to use each.
+Here is how they differ and when to use each.

 PWM: Simple and Cheap